Storage

 The Storage page allows you to define, view, and edit storage targets for backups and migration/replication jobs.
 From the menu bar, go to Configuration/Storage.

 For CloudCasa Pro backups, it is only necessary to define storage endpoints here if you wish to use user-supplied storage.
+If you wish to use CloudCasa storage, you do not need to define anything on this page.

 For CloudCasa Velero Management, at least one separate storage location must be defined for each cluster running Velero.